-- Evidence Compilation (July June of subsequent year): Throughout the year, the FT faculty member compiles the evidence relevant to the job description. - Prepare Faculty Activity Summary (February March of subsequent year): The FT faculty prepares or revises his/her job description and prepares an annual performance evaluation.
-The job description for the subsequent year is prepared in consultation with the supervisor. - Annual Review (due April 1 of subsequent year): The FT faculty member discusses the annual performance evaluation, including job description, prior year activities, and future goals with their supervisor.
-If the FT faculty member is in his/her first year, the job description only is discussed.
+- discussed.
+The NTL faculty member and the supervisor ensure that a copy is kept with the subunit head. - Evidence Compilation (July June of subsequent year): Throughout the year, the NTL faculty member compiles the evidence relevant to the job description. - Prepare Faculty Activity Summary (February March of subsequent year): The NTL faculty prepares or revises his/her job description and prepares an annual performance evaluation.
+The job description for the subsequent year is prepared in consultation with the supervisor. - Annual Performance Review (due April 1 of subsequent year): The NTL faculty member discusses the annual performance evaluation, including job description, prior year activities, and future goals with their supervisor.
+If the NTL faculty member is in his/her first year, the job description only is discussed.

-Please Note: All new FT Faculty should have a job description for their first year.
+Please Note: All new NTL Faculty should have a job description for their first year.
 This job description can be included as part of the offer letter or composed as a separate document.

-Figure 2: Fixed-Term Faculty Annual Review Process
+Figure 2: Non-Tenure-Line Faculty Annual Review Process

-II.B.
+A.II.B.
 Guidance for the Annual Review

-The annual review consists of departmental/institute guidance and the annual performance evaluation, which includes job description and evidence.
-Only evidence applicable to the prior year job description is required.
-However, should the FT faculty member wish to include activities in areas that go beyond the current job description, he or she is encouraged to do so.
-Should the FT faculty member need to reflect mid-year changes in the job description, the evidence is an appropriate place to reflect the change.
+The annual review consists of subunit guidance and the annual performance evaluation, which includes the job description and evidence.
+Only evidence applicable to the prior year's job description is required.
+However, should the NTL faculty member wish to include activities in areas that go beyond the current job description, they are encouraged to do so.
+Should the NTL faculty member need to reflect mid-year changes in the job description, the evidence is an appropriate place to reflect the change.

-For example, if the annual job description does not support the FT faculty providing evidence in the area of "research," none is required, though evidence of research may be shared as something additional to be considered for the upcoming year's job description.
-In this manner, the annual review serves as a "build-as-you-go" promotion dossier that reflects the activities of the FT faculty member for that specific evaluation year.
+For example, if the annual job description does not support the NTL faculty member providing evidence in the area of "research," none is required, though evidence of research may be shared as something additional to be considered for the upcoming year's job description.
+In this manner, the annual review serves as a "build-as-you-go" promotion dossier that reflects the activities of the NTL faculty member for that specific evaluation year.
 These annual documents are retained by the individual and make up the backbone of the portfolio for promotion.